 It’s been four months since I coloured and highlighted my hair.
 Here’s how I’ve been managing my colour at home using Alfaparf Ultra Concentrated Pure Pigments.
 Suitable for all hair types and fully customisable.
-A curly girl friendly product that doesn’t cause any damage to the hair!
+A Curl Maven, curly girl friendly product that doesn’t cause any damage to the hair!

-In September 2020, I coloured my dark brown hair, using a combination of techniques such balayage, baby lights and face framing highlights.
+In September 2020, I coloured my dark brown hair, using a combination of techniques such as balayage, baby lights and face framing highlights.
 You can read all about it in this post.
 The colouring process of course involved bleach, and toners – both of which will always cause some damage to the hair, no matter what you do.
 But until my highlights grow out, because I’m not doing another big chop!
 I wanted to find a way to manage my colour at home, without causing any further damage.

 Damage-Free Colour Management

 Once I succeeded in maintaining healthy hair when I coloured it.
 My next priority was to find a damage-free way to manage my colour long-term.
 I wanted to avoid multiple trips to the salon to get a toner applied.
 Because even toners cause damage, as they contain a low percentage of peroxide – which is what causes the damage.
 But salons had to close due to covid restrictions and lockdowns.
 So at-home colour management became even more important!

 Pigments don’t contain any peroxide and don’t cause any damage to the hair.
 They’re not an active ingredient, they’re just pure colour pigment.
 It’s actually the pigments (aka colour) that fades over time.
 So this post is how I’m managing my colour at home, without causing any damage.
 I’ve been using Alfaparf Ultra Concentrated Pure Pigments, which were recommended and given to me by my hairdresser, Laura.

 Book a Curl Clinic with me!